TyValencia/BuildLang/README.md

 ## Notes

-Consider static typing (explicit variable type decl.)
-Implemented |>, <|, and async
-To be implemented: optionals, static typing, Python indenting
+Implemented Python indenting and dedenting, static typing, pipeline operators, and async To be implemented: optionals, SIMD, simple generators, and unique IDE